Mattress Sizes and Dimensions Chart

 Is the California king bigger than the king?

-Technically they are both the same size, but the California king is 4 inches longer than the standard king while the king is 4 inches wider than the California king.
+They’re similar in size, but the California king is 4 inches longer than the standard king while the king is 4 inches wider than the California king.

 Are there any more sizes of mattresses?